StewieYew/dwelo/README.md

 # Dwelo
-Thank you for taking the time to look at this code. below are instructions for how to install
+Thank you for taking the time to look at this code.
+Below are instructions for how to install

 ## Installation